genocidalfruit/THE-VAULT/Gym/PPL SPLIT 1.md

-# Gym/PPL Split 1 🏋️‍♂️

 Tags: [[Gym]]

----

-This section outlines the Push A workout, focusing on strength development for the chest, shoulders, and triceps through compound lifts and targeted exercises to build muscle and power.

 ### 🗓️ Monday: Push A (Strength – Chest, Shoulders, Triceps) 💪
 *Focus on building strength for chest, shoulders, and triceps with compound lifts and targeted exercises.*